madingess/EasyApplyBot/README.md

 _Note: For detailed step-by-step explanation of `config.yaml`, see "Appendix: Step-by-step guide to config.yaml" at the bottom._

 1. Start by configuring the `config.yaml` file.
-This is a one-time setup and contains the necessary inputs for running
+This is a one-time setup and contains the necessary inputs for running the bot.
-2. the bot.
-Take care not to change the formatting or add spaces in the file.
-Detailed explanations for each input can
-3. be found in the comments within `config.yaml`.
+2. Take care not to change the formatting or add spaces in the file.
+Detailed explanations for each input can be found in the comments within `config.yaml`.
-4. After configuring the file, install the dependencies listed in `requirements.txt`.
+3. After configuring the file, install the dependencies listed in `requirements.txt`.
-5. Finally, run the bot using your preferred method:
+4Finally, run the bot using your preferred method:
     - If using an IDE like PyCharm Community Edition, execute `main.py` from your IDE.
     - If using the command line or terminal, activate the virtual environment with `source venv/bin/activate`, then run `python3 main.py`.